 Even if you’re sure you’ve considered every factor that could affect your finances, you’ll still need more money.
 Realistically you should have nine months of working capital to keep your business running.

 If something isn’t working, adjust it.
-Try something new and see if that works better, especially when it comes to marketing your business.
+Try something new and see if that works better, especially when you’re still in the phase of figuring out how to start a restaurant.

 Look into email marketing and ways that you can optimize your website with online ordering.